Tonnie-Dev/NoteMark/README.md

 </p>

 ## 🛂 Contributing

-Contributions Echo Journal are welcome and appreciated!
+Contributions NoteMark are welcome and appreciated!
 Whether it's a bug fix, new feature, improvement, or even a typo correction – you're more than welcome to jump in 🚀

 If you are interested in seeing a particular feature implemented in this app, please open a new issue after which you can make a PR!